A fair, smart and flexible energy system

 The UK’s energy system is transforming rapidly as we generate more renewable energy.
 But without the right infrastructure and safeguards, we risk creating a two-tier system.
-One where affluent, tech-savvy households benefit from lower bills, whilst other households in more vulnerable circumstances are left behind paying more.
+One where affluent, tech-savvy households benefit from lower bills, while other households in more vulnerable circumstances are left behind paying more.

 Two new government consultations – on completing the smart meter rollout by 2030 and on consumer-led flexibility – offer a chance to get this right.
 CSE has responded to both, because they’re fundamentally linked.
 You can’t have a fair, flexible energy system without smart meters in every home that wants one.

-Smart meters essential infrastructure
+Smart meters are essential infrastructure

 The government’s consultation on the Smart Metering Policy Framework post-2025 sets out its ambition for all households to have a working smart meter by 2030.
 It’s a good goal.

-At CSE, through our advice line, home visits, and research, we see daily how smart meters help people.
-They reduce inaccurate bills, increase customer understanding as to why their bills are high and enable access to smarter tariffs and energy services that can cut energy bills.
+At CSE, through our advice line, home visits and research, we see daily how smart meters help people.
+They reduce inaccurate bills, increase customer understanding as to why their bills are high, and enable access to smarter tariffs and energy services that can cut energy bills.

 The final stage will be the hardest though – reaching rural homes, flats, private renters, and those resistant to installation.
 Suppliers’ deployment plans should specifically address these groups with targeted actions.

-Consumer-led flexibility – making smart energy work for all
+Consumer-led flexibility: making smart energy work for all

 The second consultation addresses consumer-led flexibility: how to get customers using energy when renewable generation is plentiful.
 Participation requires more than access to technology like batteries, smart meters and solar panels.
 Household energy demand, financial situation, lifestyle, and digital confidence all shape whether people can engage effectively.

 Our research shows that barriers go beyond technology.
-Vulnerable households may lack time, digital skills, or financial security to explore smart tariffs or new technologies.
+Vulnerable households may lack the time, digital skills, or financial security to explore smart tariffs or new technologies.
 Trust is also a major factor, particularly regarding smart meters and suppliers.
 And flexibility carries risks.

-In our CrowdFlex winter trial (which tested the public’s willingness to move their energy demand), one in five survey respondents said they used less electricity than they needed in order to take part, such as sitting in the cold or dark , with vulnerable households more likely to take these risks.
+In our CrowdFlex winter trial (which tested the public’s willingness to move their energy demand), one in five survey respondents said they used less electricity than they needed in order to take part, such as sitting in the cold or dark, with vulnerable households more likely to take these risks.

 Meanwhile, the market is growing fast.
 Our Smart and Fair market monitoring tracks over 170 smart energy offers yet disparities in access are widening and consumers face confusing information and inconsistent terminology.